-Geothermal exploration in Tanzania was carried out during 1976-79 by SWECO, a Swedish consulting group, in collaboration with Virkir-Orkint (Iceland), with financial support from the Swedish International Development Authority (SIDA).
+Geothermal exploration in Tanzania was carried out between 1976-79 by SWECO, a Swedish consulting group, in collaboration with Virkir-Orkint (Iceland), with financial support from the Swedish International Development Authority (SIDA).
 Reconnaissance studies for surface exploration were carried out in the north (near Arusha, Lake Natron, Lake Manyara and Maji Moto) and in the south (Mbeya region).
 Geothermal work in all locations in Tanzania is at the surface exploration stage.

 Two potential target areas for geothermal exploration singled out so far are: (a) Arusha region near the Kenyan border in the North; and (b) Mbeya region between Lake Rukwa and Lake Nyasa in the southwest (Figure 6).
+Another potential area (Luhoi) was prospected during 1998-2002 by First Energy Company (a local firm).
+It conducted important project definition and reconnaissance evaluation work.
+This area is located 160 km south of Dar es Salaam.
+The work conducted so far indicates the existence of a geothermal reservoir with a temperature greater than 200°C.